harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/debugging-duplicate-event-processing.md

 ### Finding the Root Cause

 The problem was in how we set up our integration tests.
-Here's what happened:
+At first glance, the logic seemed perfectly reasonable.

 **Step 1: Production Startup** (`Program.cs`)

 ```csharp
 services.AddShoppingCartContext(() => connectionString);
 ```

-This calls Onward's `AddDbContext`, which internally registers:

-- `DbContext`
-- `DbContextOptions`
-- `IDbContextOptionsConfiguration<ShoppingCartContext>` (hidden!)

 **Step 2: Test Setup** (WebApplicationFactory)